SoftFineWare/discriminator-default-normalizer/README.md

 ```
 In case of no match json will de denormalized to default class specifing by `DiscriminatorDefault` attribute

+`DiscriminatorDefault` should not point to a class with `DiscriminatorMap` new child class must be create as `DefaultRequest` above

 ## Installation
 This normalizer must have priority -999